PLC-lang/rusty/book/src/using_rusty.md

 for that and link with libc when we're done.
 This program can also be found at `examples/hello_world.st` in the source tree of Rusty.

 * `_start` is our entry point to the program, because most linker scripts define it this way.
-You could just as well link with your own `crt0.o` or edit the linker script to change this (for example if you want to handle command line arguments).
-Future releases of RuSTy might provide this one day.

 * Since we don't have a `crt0` right now, we have to call the `exit()` function by ourselves after we're done.
 Otherwise, the program will most likely crash (because it tries to return to a function that never existed).